Overseas Iron fans wanting to watch this season’s action via iFollow can now purchase match passes.

-The offer is available ahead of this coming weekend, which sees Scunthorpe United v Walsall live on iFollow on Saturday, August 11th.
+The offer is available ahead of this coming weekend, which sees Burton Albion v Scunthorpe United live on iFollow on Saturday, September 29.

 Improved production values are being implemented across the online broadcasting service, providing clubs with the scope to introduce bespoke commentary as well as on-screen graphics.
 Some midweek Championship matches will also benefit from a four-camera setup while additional enhancements to iFollow include more in-game statistics via the app, mobile/desktop websites and an improved match centre.

 Prices for the platform have been frozen at £110 for the season for overseas viewers, and International Season Pass subscriptions are on sale as of today.

 To purchase a season pass, please click here.

 In a second development, and in what is a first for English football, some Sky Bet EFL matches will also be made available to watch to supporters within the UK and Ireland throughout the 2018/19 season, via iFollow.

 This development has been made possible due to the new broadcast agreement with Sky which was agreed last year, whereby EFL clubs have been granted the rights to stream games to a domestic audience, in addition to their followers overseas which has been available since the start of 2017/18.

 EFL clubs will be able to live-stream in the UK and Ireland any league match via their respective iFollow (or equivalent) service that takes place outside the blocked hours of 14.45-17.15 on Saturday afternoons and that is not broadcast live on Sky Sports.